-Were life insurance only sold as a hedge against the relatively low likelihood of one’s premature death, life insurers would have a much tougher time selling it.
+Were life insurance only sold as a hedge against the relatively low likelihood of one’s premature death, life insurance companies would have a much tougher time selling it.

 Of course, that’s not the case.
 You needn’t spend all day watching life insurance commercials to realize that life insurance’s biggest selling point isn’t financial protection.
 It’s peace of mind.

 When you buy term life insurance, you’re not just buying a financial windfall that may never come.
-You’re buying the assurance that if anything happens to you, your family won’t suffer serious financial harm.
+Your life insurance costs come with the assurance that if anything happens to you, your family won’t suffer serious financial harm.

 In other words, you’re buying better sleep for as long as your policy term lasts.
 If that sounds like a sound investment, then term life insurance is probably worth it for you.